grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/setup-resources.md

 You may use [provisioning](https://grafana.com/docs/grafana/latest/administration/provisioning/) to configure resources such as dashboards and data sources.

-> If running e2e tests in CI requires provisioning, you may need to remove the `provisioning` folder from your plugin's `.gitignore` file.
+> If running end-to-end tests in CI requires provisioning, you may need to remove the `provisioning` folder from your plugin's `.gitignore` file.
 Be careful not to commit secrets to public repositories.
 Use [environment variable](https://grafana.com/docs/grafana/latest/administration/provisioning/#using-environment-variables) interpolation for sensitive data.

 ## Read provisioned files